 Cooking Workshops and Classes

-Discover the joy of Japanese cuisine in our hands-on and demonstrative cooking classes and workshops!
-See below for details on our Japanese Pantry series, as well as our multi-generational Community Kitchen dinner program!
+Discover the joy of Japanese cuisine and see what's cooking at The Center in our hands-on and demonstrative cooking classes and workshops!
+See below for details on our upcoming cooking workshops and Community Kitchen nights!

 Upcoming Cooking Workshop Schedule:

-Check out our full lineup of Japanese Pantry cooking workshops for the entire year, featuring quarterly workshops on traditional Kaiseki cuisine as well as Japanese cooking with LA-based food writer Sonoko Sakai!
+Check out What's Cooking at the Center and see our full lineup of Japanese cooking workshops and cooking demonstrations for the entire year.
+Our cooking programs include quarterly workshops on traditional Kaiseki cuisine as well as Japanese cooking with LA-based food writer Sonoko Sakai, local chef Kaori Becker and sushi chef Mark Gyotoku.
+Additional cooking demonstrations and workshops in collaboration with local artisanal Japanese food producers Aedan Fermented Foods and fine ingredients purveyors the Japanese Pantry will also be featured!
 More details on individual workshops below, including tasting menus and registration information.

 Instructors: Larry Sokyo Tiscornia and Kimika Soko Takechi

 Next Workshop: Spring Kaiseki Cooking Workshop - Saturday, February 20, 2018

 These workshops will feature a traditional Kaiseki experience, an artful, multi-course meal featuring in-season ingredients specific.
 Originating from meals served at Japanese Zen temples as part of traditional chanoyu tea ceremonies, kaiseki meals combine fresh, healthy ingredients with refined artistic presentation.
 Each seasonal workshop will feature four dishes and will be mostly demonstration with some hands-on arranging from our participants.
 Recipes will be provided to enable you to re-create the experience at home.